Amusedia/ef-code-second/README.md

 Templates for generating context, entities, entity configurations, repositories, and db migrations configuration from Entity Framework model (edmx).

 ##Context.tt##
-This template creates the DbContext subclass that contains the sets and repositories for accessing table data.
-DbSets are created as private members which are then exposed as public members through repositories, see repository.tt section for more information on repositories.
+This template creates the DbContext subclass that contains the repositories for accessing table data.
+The generated constructor will initialize the repositories by passing the concrete DbSet objects to the repositories' constructors.
+See repository.tt section for more information on repositories.
 The subclass also overrides OnModelCreating method to use entity configurations and calls a partial method CustomOnModelCreating method that can be implemented to contain additional model creation logic.

 ##Entity.tt##
 This template generates poco for the entities defined in the model.
 The generated poco also implements IValidatableObject interface and contains a partial method CustomValidate that can be implemented to contain additional validation logic.